rs-de/www/src/blogposts/artificial-intelligence-developer-support.md

 _But:_ The developer has to know what he is doing.
 I believe it does not make sense to tell junior developers not to use it – since they will ;-) – But they should carefully read the generated code and ask themselves "Do i understand the code?" and learn, if not.

+And last but not least, here the [translated version (german)](/de/blog/artificial-intelligence-developer-support/)